Anu00101/Sales-Inventory-Management-System/README.md

 # Sales-Inventory-Management-System
-This project demonstrates a complete data analysis pipeline, starting with data cleaning and transformation using Python, followed by database management with MySQL, and culminating in an interactive data dashboard using Power BI.
+This project demonstrates a complete data analysis pipeline, starting with data cleaning and transformation using Python, followed by database management with MySQL, and culminating in interactive data visuals using Power BI.